-Hey sis!
-Here are 5 imperfect women in the bible every woman should know about.
+Here are 5 imperfect women in the Bible every woman we should celebrate.

 Many of us as Christian women look at our past and the things that we have done and we disqualify ourselves from being used by God.